Child Protection Policy

 Please help us to achieve a child friendly environment by coming canoeing with your child.
 If this is not always possible then please;

-- Arranging for your child to get to any events safely and on time.
+- Arrange for your child to get to any events safely and on time.

 - Pick them up promptly after any event.

-Do not ask one of our coaches or adult volunteers to fulfil any of theses roles as this goes against our Child Protection procedures and is unfair on our coaches as it places them in potentially compromising positions.
+Do not ask one of our coaches or adult volunteers to fulfil any of theses roles as this goes against our Child Protection procedures and is unfair on our coaches, it has the potential to place them into compromising situations.

-Disciplinary steps will be followed by our coaches with trainee paddlers if their behaviour compromises the safety of others or is innappropriate:
+Disciplinary steps will taken by our coaches with any paddlers if their behaviour compromises the safety of others or is inappropriate using the following steps:

-a) A member will be verbally warned about inappropairate / unsafe behaviour.
+a) A member will be verbally warned about inappropriate / unsafe behaviour.

 b) A member will be removed from an activity if the unsafe / inappropriate behaviour should recur (for a period of time.)